ChrisKlug/web-dev-workshop/labs/lab19/lab19.md

 ### Creating the endpoint

 The last piece of the puzzle is to create the actual endpoint.
-And, as mentiond before, the choice has once again fallen on MVC, which means that you need a new controller.
+And, as mentioned before, the choice has once again fallen on MVC, which means that you need a new controller.

 Add a new, empty API controller called __OrdersController__ in the __Controllers__ directory.